Alfombracitario/Alfombracitario/README.md

 ### Philosophy?
 > Fewer dependencies.
 More control.
 Pure optimization.

 Do I do that always?
-If I have infinite time, YES.
+If I have unlimited time, YES.

 ---